bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 "reparameterization trick" from variational autoencoders to enable non-Gaussian posterior approximations [Blundell2015]_.
 Both are easily implemented in the modern deep learning toolkit thus benefit from the massive scalability of that toolchain.
-As usual, I go over the necessary background (or refer you to my previous posts), intuition, some math, and a couple of toy examples that I implemented.
+As usual, I will go over the necessary background (or refer you to my previous posts), intuition, some math, and a couple of toy examples that I implemented.

 ..
 TEASER_END